Elohina/lgc-theblog/README.md

     * Add new comments.
     * Shows the comment's threads.
 2. Responsive design.
-3. Auto deploys using AWS Amplify Console.
+3. App deployed using AWS.
+S3 for the front end and Lightsail for the API.

 ## How to run the project